ChristosRaptis/challenge-data-analysis/README.md

 - Filtered and removed outliers using the IQR method.
 - Removed some outlier values on the lower end of price and habitable surface which were missed by the IQR method.
 - Plotted a histogram of number of properties over surface.
-- Plotted mean, median and price per square meter for Belgium, Flanders, Wallonia and Brussels.
+- Plotted mean, median and price per square meter for Belgium, Flanders, Wallonia and Brussels properties.

 ### Conclusions
-From our undserstanding of tha analysis, we surmised that the variables that affect property price the most are:
+From our undserstanding of the analysis, we surmised that the variables that affect property price the most are:
 - Habitable surface
 - Number of rooms
 - Presence of swimming pool